-The Institute of Education has consistently high employment rates and is a first-class teacher training facility with outstanding support and pastoral care as recognised by Ofsted.
+The Institute of Education has consistently high employment rates and is a first-class teacher training facility with outstanding support and pastoral care.

 Our distinctive Secondary PGCE courses are all planned and delivered in collaboration with partner schools, other child-based settings and the local community.

 At the very heart of our model of Initial Teacher Education (ITE) is the drive to produce outstanding teachers who become reflective professionals able to secure the very best outcomes for all children.

 - PGCE Secondary Education (Art & Design)